-Many different types of ecosystems are represented here in the park.
-Scrubby flatwood and sand pine trees are home to many different types of birds.
-This park protects all of the wildlife that live here, so there is plenty to see.
-There are trails for horses, bicycles, and foot traffic, so you can choose which way you want to get out of your RV and explore!
+Little Manatee River State Park features many different ecosystems.
+Scrubby flatwood and sand pine trees are home to a multitude of bird species.
+The park protects all of the wildlife that lives within its borders, so there is plenty to see.
+There are trails for horses, bicycles, and foot traffic so that visitors can explore this beautiful state park in a variety of ways.

 There is one primitive group campsite located less than a mile away from the main campground.
 Campers may use the facilities in the main campground loop as there are no bathrooms, electricity, or water at the group site.
 There is vehicle access and parking at the group site.
 The campsite can accommodate up to 20 campers.

+Little Manatee River State Park has many hiking trails of various difficulties.
 The popular Florida Hiking Trail can be found in the northern section of the park and is a six and a half mile stacked loop.
-Be sure to bring your sunscreen, plenty of water, and bug spray on this moderately strenuous trail through bottomland forest, flatwoods, and sand hill ecosystems.
+Visitors should remember to bring sunscreen, plenty of water, and bug spray on this moderately strenuous trail through bottomland forest, flatwoods, and sandhill ecosystems.
 There are many vista points along this trail overlooking the Little Manatee River.
 Primitive camping is located about two and a half miles from the trailhead.